 Around 150-kilometre from Saindak lies Naukundi, the hometown of the Sanjrani family.
 Interestingly, despite the fact that Naukundi and the huge Saindak copper-gold mine (and Reko Diq, although it is yet to be made functional) are both in Chaghi, Pakistan’s largest district, the locals’ main source of income is smuggling of people and Iranian petrol.
 The Sanjranis, however, have done extremely well for themselves.

-According to a report on the Balochistan government website, the Saindak Copper-Gold Project was set up by Saindak Metals Ltd (SML), a state-owned enterprise, towards the end of 1995 at a cost of 13.5 billion rupees.
+According to a report on the Balochistan government website, the Saindak Copper-Gold Project was set up by Saindak Metals Ltd (SML), a state-owned enterprise, towards the end of 1995 at a cost of Rs13.5 billion.
 Its average annual yield is 15,810 tonnes of blister copper, 1.47 tonnes of gold and 2.76 tonnes of silver.
-On Oct 2, 2002, the projects’ assets were transferred to the Chinese company MCC/MRDL for 10 years in return of a share of the profit.
+On Oct 2, 2002 the projects’ assets were transferred to the Chinese company MCC/MRDL for 10 years in return of a share of the profit.
 When this lease expired, the government renewed it for another five years.
 When that expired, it signed off on another five-year renewal few years ago.

-In recent weeks, The MCC Resources Development Co Ltd (MRDL) celebrated the completion of its 20 years of operations at Saindak project where the management of the company revealed that the project so far produced more than 290,000 tonnes of blister copper, resulted in foreign exchange worth 2.6 billion dollars, paid more than 500 million dollars to the lessor, created more than 1,900 jobs and paid 1.2 billion dollars for local procurement.
+In recent weeks, the MCC Resources Development Co Ltd (MRDL) celebrated the completion of its 20 years of operations at Saindak project where the management of the company revealed that the project so far produced more than 290,000 tonnes of blister copper, resulted in foreign exchange worth $2.6 billion, paid more than $500 million to the lessor, created more than 1,900 jobs and paid $1.2b for local procurement.

 By virtue of Sadiq’s hobnobbing with the Pakistan Peoples Party (PPP) leadership in Islamabad and Quetta, the Saindak project propelled Sanjrani family’s dizzying, and questionable, rise to prominence.
 The senate chairman’s brother, Raziq, was appointed managing director of Saindak Metals Ltd (SML) in 2008, the same year the PPP government came to power in the Centre.
 In fact, the Sanjranis are one of the few Baloch families that have benefitted from the mammoth reserves of copper-gold, said to be worth billions of dollars.
 Balochistan province itself barely derives any benefit.